-Figure 11: Ignited aluminum dust venting from pipes at the Hayes Lemmerz plant in Huntington, IN, and the subject of the combustible dust study.
-(Dramatization from Combustible Dust: An Insidious Hazard, July 28, 2009)
+Ignited aluminum dust venting from pipes at the Hayes Lemmerz plant in Huntington, IN, and the subject of the combustible dust study.
+(Dramatization from Combustible Dust: An Insidious Hazard, July 28, 2009) is evidence which indicates the presence of a potential hazard or hazards.

-The Clean Air Act Amendments of 1990 authorizes the CSB to conduct research and studies with respect to the potential for incident releases.
 To the extent practical, this should be in cooperation with other federal agencies, state and local agencies, and associations or organizations from the industrial and commercial sectors.
-Safety studies, for example, may examine trends from incident information data or regarding emerging issues, and analyze such data to determine what safety measures may be recommended.
+Safety studies, for example, may examine trends from incident data or information regarding emerging issues, and analyze such data to determine what safety measures may be recommended.
 The CSB may also hold public meetings or symposia to gather a wide range of perspectives on particular issues.
 By summarizing findings from these efforts in a study, the CSB is not simply reacting to specific circumstances from selected incidents, but is instead examining larger issues, looking proactively to the future, and drawing attention to safety issues that otherwise might not be the focus of industry.

 The CSB has developed and published safety studies regarding combustible dust hazards, reactive chemicals, and public safety at oil and gas storage facilities.
 The goal of the combustible dust study was to determine the scope of the combustible dust problem and recommend new safety measures for facilities that handle combustible powders.
 Based on the results of the dust study, the CSB recommended that OSHA promulgate a combustible dust standard for general industry.
-Although OSHA initially rejected the recommendation, current OSHA management has accepted it and has been actively developing the rule.
+Although OSHA initially deferred the recommendation, OSHA has now accepted it following the tragic dust explosion at Imperial Sugar and has been actively developing the rule.
 OSHA has held multiple stakeholder and expert meetings.
 OSHA is reportedly planning to complete the Small Business Regulatory Fairness Act review by the end of 2012.
 When the rule is completed, it will better protect tens of thousands of workers in establishments that handle combustible dusts in everything from the food to the plastics industries.